Cray-HPE/docs-csm/operations/configuration_management/Management_Node_Image_Customization.md

 ### 3. Create a CFS configuration, if needed

-If `sat bootprep` was used to create a CFS configuration for management node image customization, then one does not need to be created now.
+If `sat bootprep` was used to create a configuration in the [Configuration Framework Service (CFS)](../../glossary.md#configuration-framework-service-cfs) for management node image customization, then one does not need to be created now.
 For example. this will be the case if this procedure is being followed as part of [Worker Image Customization](Worker_Image_Customization.md).
 If `sat bootprep` was used to create the CFS configuration, then skip this step and proceed to [Run the CFS image customization session](#4-run-the-cfs-image-customization-session).